 The underlying borrowers make their payments to a bank account in the issuer's name.
-In our view, this exposes the covered bonds to bank account and commingling risk because cash belonging to the cover pool is mixed with cash belonging to the issuer and could be lost in an issuer bankruptcy.
+In our view, this exposes the covered bonds to bank account and commingling risk because cash belonging to the cover pool is mixed with cash belonging to the issuer and could be lost if the issuer becomes insolvent.
 We have considered this risk in our analysis when determining the required credit enhancement at the 'AA' rating (see "Counterparty risk" below).

 Assets and liabilities are denominated in euros.
-About 15.4% of covered bonds pay a fixed rate of interest while the assets are mostly floating and are linked to different indices.
+About 6.8% of covered bonds pay a fixed rate of interest, and the assets are mostly floating and are linked to different indices.
 As there are no derivatives registered in the cover pool, we have taken the resulting interest rate risk into account in our cash flow modelling.

 Austrian Anadi Bank pays interest and principal on each series of covered bonds on the respective scheduled payment dates.
-The redemption of the covered bonds switches to pass through in the following instances (i) an issuer bankruptcy; (ii) a failure by the issuer to make payments under the covered bonds when due; and/or (iii) a breach of the asset-coverage test (ACT), which remains unremedied for one month.
-The ACT is performed by the issuer to determine if the OC is sufficient to support a 'AA' rating on the covered bonds.
+The redemption of the covered bonds switches to pass through in the following instances (i) an issuer bankruptcy; (ii) a failure by the issuer to make payments under the covered bonds when due; and/or (iii) a breach of the asset coverage test (ACT), which remains unremedied for one month.
+The ACT is performed to determine if the OC is sufficient to support a 'AA' rating on the covered bonds.
 As of Sept.
-30, 2021, we determined a required OC of 11.73%.
+30, 2022, we determined a required OC of 12.83%.